gwastro/pycbc/docs/inference.rst

      wget https://www.gw-openscience.org/catalog/GWTC-1-confident/data/GW150914/L-L1_GWOSC_4KHZ_R1-1126257415-4096.gwf

 This will download the appropriate data ("frame") files to your current working directory.
-You can now use the following data configuraiton file:
+You can now use the following data configuration file:

 .. literalinclude:: ../examples/inference/gw150914/data.ini
    :language: ini